 For a full list of Adrian’s publications and projects, click here.

 Adrian welcomes supervision opportunities in the sociology of alcohol and other drug consumption, youth drug consumption, drug education and health promotion, masculinity and gender and social approaches to health and illness more broadly.
 His theoretical interests include post-structural and post-human approaches to subjectivity, materiality and the body.
 Adrian has particular interest in the use of Deleuze and Guattari, Latour and Actor Network Theory and Science and Technology Studies (STS) in qualitative research.

 - PhD Health Sciences, National Drug Research Institute, Curtin University

 - BA/BEd Indigenous studies, Politics, ESL education, Monash University

-Understandings of addiction, illicit drug consumption and treatment, drug education and health promotion, youth illicit drug use, gender and the body, the sociology of health.
+Understandings of addiction, illicit drug consumption and treatment, overdose and take-home naloxone, drug education and health promotion, youth illicit drug use, gender and the body, the sociology of health.